-- A description of the topic/engineering problem that you have researched - The findings or the solutions to the problem that you have read about - Any arguments that are in favor of those solutions - Your conclusion
+- A description of the topic/engineering problem that you have researched - The findings or the solution to the problem - Any arguments that are in favor of your solution - Your conclusion

 It is good practice to review the abstract after the report is completely written.
 The abstract consists of about 150 words.